OpenStackweb/openstack-org/README.md

 * php composer.phar install
 * php composer.phar dump-autoload --optimize
 * chmod 777 -R  vendor/ezyang/htmlpurifier/library/HTMLPurifier/DefinitionCache/Serializer

+DATABASE
+OpenStack will provide a db dump on a weekly basis, purged of protected data.
+The dump can be found ******* (to add public Cloud Files location).
+The database will create one default admin user.
+All other data will need to be populated by the user.

 TODO:
 We need a way to provide a clean and current dump of the database, since a majority of the web content for the site is stored there.
 Also, we need detailed installation instructions to run the site locally on LAMP or MAMP.